katonCODE/enc-skill/README.md

 `enc` is a Codex skill for turning a chat or working session into a short, clear digest.

-It summarizes visible, user-relevant information such as:
+It focuses on visible, user-relevant information:

 * what changed
 * what was created